DutrieuxLU/DutrieuxLU/README.md

 ### Hi there
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and C
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with any Open Source projects I can get my hands on1
+- 👯 I’m looking to collaborate on any Open-Source Projects I can get my hands on
-- 💬 Ask me about ...
+- 💬 Ask me about Formula One
-- 📫 How to reach me: ...
+- 📫 How to reach me: dutrieuxbuisl@gmail.ocm
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: One pIece is the greatest storu ever told